explodinglabs/explodinglabs.github.io/_json-rpc/flask-jsonrpc.markdown

 ![flask](/assets/flask.png)
 </div>

+We'll build an HTTP server in Python to handle JSON-RPC requests on port 5000.
+It should respond to "speak" requests with "meow".

 * TOC
 {:toc}

 Server
 ======

-The server should handle incoming JSON-RPC requests on port 5000.

 Install dependencies
 --------------------